dummy-ilh/MINE/Regression/LR/Ch14_Model_Selection.md

 **Q: How does BIC's penalty differ from AIC's, and what's the practical consequence?**
 A: BIC penalizes each parameter by $\ln(n)$ instead of AIC's flat $2$.
 Once $n>7$ (roughly), $\ln(n)>2$, so BIC penalizes complexity more heavily than AIC — meaning BIC tends to select smaller/simpler models than AIC, especially in larger datasets.
 *(Simple version: AIC always charges the same flat fee per extra parameter; BIC's fee grows with your sample size, making it stricter as your data grows.)*

+**Q: If your goal is purely predictive accuracy on new data, would you reach for AIC or BIC?**
+A: AIC — it's asymptotically equivalent to leave-one-out cross-validation and is specifically oriented toward minimizing prediction error, whereas BIC is built to be consistent for identifying the true underlying model, a different and stronger goal that trades away some predictive flexibility.

 **Q: What does it mean if a candidate model's Mallows' $C_p$ is much larger than its number of parameters $p$?**
 A: It signals the model is likely missing important predictors (underfitting/biased) — a well-specified model should have $C_p$ close to $p$.